 In this Chapter, you can choose methods to use at your activities.
 We selected methods you can use for reflection, but we also have some that are great for evaluation and nicely closing your activities.

-Tags will simplify your choice:
+Tags (key words on the left side) and icons will simplify your choice:

 Step by step methodology: